Edqe14/BasicIRC/README.md

 # BasicIRC

-An basic IRC Server & Client built with Node, Express and Socket.IO
+An basic CLI based IRC Server & Client built with Node, Express and Socket.io

+Features:
+> Server and Client have their own commands
+> Interactive client
+> Rooms support
+> Random user color
+> Real-time messaging system

+To be added/fixed:
++ Message history (Saving messages into a database) a.k.a Database support
++ More commands
+- Fix clearing text in the CLI

 ## Installation